-374. In some circumstances schools and colleges will have to consider an allegation against an individual not directly employed by them, where its disciplinary procedures do not fully apply because agencies will have their own policies and procedures; for example, supply teachers provided by an employment agency or business (referred to in this section as 'the agency').

-375. Whilst schools and colleges are not the employer of supply teachers, they should ensure allegations are dealt with properly.
+380. In some circumstances schools and colleges will have to consider an allegation against an individual not directly employed by them, where its disciplinary procedures do not fully apply because agencies will have their own policies and procedures; for example, supply teachers provided by an employment agency or business.
+381. Whilst schools and colleges are not the employer of supply teachers, they should ensure allegations are dealt with properly.
 In no circumstances should a school or college decide to cease to use a supply teacher due to safeguarding concerns, without finding out the facts and liaising with the [local authority designated officer] LADO to determine a suitable outcome.
-Governing bodies and proprietors should discuss with the agency whether it is appropriate to suspend the supply teacher, or redeploy them to another part of the school or college, whilst they carry out their investigation.
+Governing bodies and proprietors should discuss with the supply agency or agencies where the supply teacher is working across a number of schools or colleges, whether it is appropriate to suspend the supply teacher, or redeploy them to another part of the school or college, whilst they carry out their investigation.

-376. Agencies should be fully involved and co-operate in any enquiries from the LADO, police and/or children's social services.
-The school or college will usually take the lead because agencies do not have direct access to children or other school staff, so they will not be able to collect the facts when an allegation is made, nor do they have all the relevant information required by the LADO as part of the referral process.
+382. Agencies should be fully involved and co-operate in any enquiries from the LADO, police and/or local authority children's social care.
+The school or college will usually take the lead because agencies do not have direct access to children or other school or college staff, so they will not be able to collect the facts when an allegation is made, nor do they have all the relevant information required by the LADO as part of the referral process.
 Supply teachers, whilst not employed by the school or college, are under the supervision, direction and control of the governing body or proprietor when working in the school or college.
 They should be advised to contact their trade union representative if they have one, or a colleague for support.
-The allegations management meeting which is often arranged by the LADO should address issues such as information sharing, to ensure that any previous concerns or allegations known to the agency are considered by the school or college during the investigation.

-377. When using an agency, schools and colleges should inform the agency of its process for managing allegations but also take account of the agency's policies and the duty placed on agencies to refer to the DBS as personnel suppliers.
+The allegations management meeting which is often arranged by the LADO, should address issues such as information sharing, to ensure that any previous concerns or allegations known to the agency or agencies are considered by the school or college during the investigation.
+383. When using a supply agency, schools and colleges should inform the agency of its process for managing allegations but also take account of the agency's policies and the duty placed on agencies to refer to the DBS as personnel suppliers.
 This should include inviting the agency's human resource manager or equivalent to meetings and keeping them up to date with information about its policies.

 If an allegation is raised and an educational establishment takes the lead in investigating the allegation, Vision Teaching will use its best endeavours to assist with that investigation, including attending meetings and sharing relevant information.
-We do however reserve the right to conduct our own investigation where we are not satisfied with the outcome of the investigation; where we either believe that a candidate has been unfairly treated; that the guidance in KCSIE 2023 has not been followed; or where we continue to have concerns about the suitability of the candidate to work with children/adults at risk.
+We do however reserve the right to conduct our own investigation where we are not satisfied with the outcome of the investigation; where we either believe that a candidate has been unfairly treated; that the guidance in KCSIE 2024 has not been followed; or where we continue to have concerns about the suitability of the candidate to work with children/adults at risk.